Nonparametric Bayesian inference for reversible multi-dimensional diffusions: Main results

 \subsubsection{Conjugacy of Gaussian priors}

 For the continuous observation model $X^T = (X_t: 0\leq t \leq T)$, the likelihood \eqref{Eq:LogLik} is of quadratic form in the potential $B$, and hence Gaussian priors are conjugate as we now show.
-This parallels the known conjugacy property of Gaussian priors for the drift vector field $b$ \cite{PSvZ13}, which in our setting corresponds to Gaussianity of $\nabla B$.
+This parallels the known conjugacy property of Gaussian priors for the drift vector field $b$ \cite{PSvZ13}, which in our setting corresponds to Gaussianity of the posterior on $\nabla B$.

-\begin{lemma} Let $\Pi$ be a centred Gaussian Borel probability measure on $L^2(\T^d)$ that is supported on $C^2(\T^d)\cap \dot L^2(\T^d)$.
+\begin{lemma} Let $\Pi = \Pi_T$ be a centred Gaussian Borel probability measure on $L^2(\T^d)$ that is supported on $C^2(\T^d)\cap \dot L^2(\T^d)$.
 Then the posterior distribution \eqref{Eq:Posterior} is almost surely (under the law of the data $X^T$) Gaussian on $L^2(\T^d)$. \end{lemma}

+The proof of Lemma \ref{Lem:Conjugacy} can be found in Section \ref{Sec:Conjugacy} of the Supplement.
 The $C^2(\T^d)$ condition is a standard assumption on $B$ to ensure the existence of a strong pathwise solution to the SDE \eqref{model_B}, see e.g.~\cite{B11}, and thus is natural in our setting.
-Conjugacy implies that posterior sampling is straightforward to implement in this model.
+Conjugacy implies that the computation of the posterior mean in Corollary \ref{Cor:PostMean1}, as well as posterior sampling, is straightforward to implement in this model.
 Consider a discretisation step by a Karhunen-Loève (KL) truncation, taking as prior the random function

 for some fixed $K\in\N$, scaling coefficients $\upsilon_k>0$, and some ‘basis' functions $(h_k, \ k\in\N)\subset C^2(\T^d)\cap \dot L^2(\T^d)$ (e.g., the Fourier or wavelet bases).
 Identifying a function $B = \sum_{k=1}^K B_k h_K$ with its coefficient vector $\mathbf B = (B_1,\dots, B_K)^T\in \R^K,$ a standard conjugate computation yields